RocketMap/PoGoMapWebsite/README.md

 # PoGoMap
-Showcase site for the upcoming PoGoMap
+Showcase site for the upcoming PoGoMap.

 www.pogomap.ga